pulakk/blog/remote-camera/accessing-camera-remotely.md

 Open the LuCI web interface of your OpenWRT router and go to `Network > Firewall > Zones`.

-Add all the required interfaces like  to the WAN zone by going to `wan > Edit > Covered Networks`.
+Add all the required interfaces to the WAN zone by going to `wan > Edit > Covered Networks`.
 Set the *Allow forward to destination zones* to `lan`.

 ### Add port forwarding rules